 What are conjoined twins?

-The connection between the twins’ bodies may be fairly simple.
-They may share only a small amount of tissue, and both children may have all the organs and other structures they need.
-For example, the twins may be joined at the belly with a “bridge” connecting their livers.
+When twins are born with their bodies connected, they are called conjoined twins.
+Some twins share only a small amount of tissue, and both children may have all the organs and other structures they need.

-Usually, the connection is more complex, and sometimes it is very complex.
-The children may share:
+Usually, the connection is more complex.
+In some cases, children may share:

 - Vital organs, like 1 heart